picatz/hook/README.md

 ## Why

-There is already a [similar SDK framework for Go](https://github.com/tetratelabs/proxy-wasm-go-sdk) maintained by @mathetake, and I totally suggest using that SDK.
-They are doing fantastic work across the Envoy, WASM, and TinyGo community.
-This is currently a personal project to experiment with different SDK patterns focused on breaking up the required pieces into logical packages, and enabling a potentially more idiomatic SDK.
+There is already a [similar SDK framework for Tiny Go](https://github.com/tetratelabs/proxy-wasm-go-sdk) maintained by [@mathetake](https://github.com/mathetake), and I totally suggest using that SDK.
+They are doing fantastic work across the Envoy, WASM, and TinyGo communities.
+This is a personal project to experiment with different SDK patterns focused on breaking up the required pieces into logical packages, and enabling a potentially more idiomatic interface.
 It's another option for the community.

 I've also started playing with enabling WASM filters in [HashiCorp Consul](https://www.consul.io/) using expierimental changes on the [`wasm-filters`](https://github.com/hashicorp/consul/compare/master...wasm-filters) branch.
-Having a ton of fun learning how exactly this all works at a lower-level, and exposing clean APIs at a higher-level in Consul and Go.
+Having a ton of fun learning how exactly this all works at a lower-level, and exposing clean APIs at a higher-level in Consul and this SDK.

 The Consul service config to enable WASM filters for an Envoy sidecar proxy looks like this: